FPGA VME Bridge Replacement for End of Life Tsi148

 The XCalibur1931 supports six Gigabit Ethernet ports, PMC I/O, and RS-232/422/485 serial ports out the P2 backplane connectors.
 The front panel supports two Gigabit Ethernet ports, RS-232 serial, and an optional USB 2.0 port.

-XCalibur4531 is a 5th Generation Intel® Core™ i7 6U VME SBC featuring a Xilinx Artix-7 FPGA-based VME bridging solution.
+XCalibur4531 is a 5th Generation Intel® Core™ i7 6U VME SBC featuring an AMD (formerly Xilinx) Artix-7 FPGA-based VME bridging solution.
 By implementing an FPGA-based VME bridge, the XCalibur4531 mitigates obsolescence concerns prevalent in aging VME systems.
 XCalibur4531 supports VME32, VME64x, and 2eSST operation for easy integration into existing VME systems, making it the optimal choice to give your application a processing performance boost.

 XCalibur4531 supports up to 16 GB ECC SDRAM, 64 GB onboard SSD storage, and hosts two XMC or PMC modules.
 XCalibur4531 is available in both air- and conduction-cooled assemblies with standard I/O interfaces including serial, video, USB, Ethernet, and SATA.